Introduction

 - General contractor: Manages day-to-day site operations, vendors, and trades.

-- Project owner: The client or organisation for whom the project is being built.
+- Project owner: The project owner represents either the client or organisation receiving the completed construction.

 - Estimators: Provide detailed cost projections for the project.